dmfrodrigues/feup-plog-tp1/README.md

       5     6
 ```

 A player can perform a move by calling `move(+GameState, ?Playermove, -NewGameState)`, which returns the new game state if the move is valid, or fails if the move is not valid.

+### List of valid moves

-It can also sequentially return all valid moves, as all required predicates were implemented to expect grounded values, or otherwise generate all valid values for those parameters (for instance, `between(+L,+R,?X)` evaluates if `X` is between `L` and `R` if `X` is grounded, or otherwise returns all possible values for `X`).
+`move` can also sequentially return all valid moves, as all required predicates were implemented to expect grounded values, or otherwise generate all valid values for those parameters (for instance, `between(+L,+R,?X)` evaluates if `X` is between `L` and `R` if `X` is grounded, or otherwise returns all possible values for `X`).

 A player can get his list of valid moves by evaluating predicate `valid_moves(+GameState, +Player, -ListOfMoves)`, which uses `findall` over predicate `move(+GameState, ?Playermove, -NewGameState)`.
+Since `move` does not return repeated moves we don't have to worry about using `setof` for instance.

 ### End game